zaidmukaddam/za16.co/data/words/the-making-of-scangpt.md

 # Conclusion

 If you've made it this far, thank you very much.
-I put a lot of effort into this project and I want the dev community to enjoy it.
-I have many updates already being developed and I hope they will motivate me to continue them.
+I put a lot of effort into this project and I want you all to use it.
+I hope you like it.

 Link to Star the repository. → https://github.com/zaidmukaddam/scan-gpt